roberthoward/manager-README/README.md

 Welcome to my User Guide to Working with me!
 I offer this to you because I recognize that the faster we get to know each other and how we work, the better and stronger our relationship will be, and the more we’ll accomplish together.
 I encourage you to write your own User Guide so I and your team can learn how to work best with you.
 This is a living document that will change as I learn more about myself and how we can best support each other.

+# Leadership Philosphy

+**Be a lifelong learner**
+* Listen to learn
+* Learn something new everyday
+* Review past learnings so they are not lost

+**Be Gritty**
+* Work hard
+* Don't quit, overcome your greatest obstacles
+* Get comfortable being uncomfortable
+* Adjust to change at all times (the only contstant is change)
+* Work through challenges

+**Be a Good Person**
+* What would your grandparents think
+* Healthy, rational choices first
+* Team work and etiquette
+* Everything we do is bigger ourselves.
+Service to our customers is #1

 # Feedback
 I firmly believe that feedback is at the core of building trust and respect in a team.